Episodes

 1

-On the HAT Podcast Eric Pfeiffer and C.J.
-Miller have the news including some differences to work through in farm bill negotiations and the blooming aquaculture industry.
-HAT Chief Meteorologist Ryan Martin says some scattered showers are possible today and then later tomorrow too, and analyst Brian Basting joins Andy Eubank to detail the continuing rally for corn, soybean and wheat markets Friday on the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
+On the HAT Podcast Eric Pfeiffer and Sabrina Halvorson have the news including very good corn and soybeans in Indiana, maybe some records, and an important note for specialty crop producers about crop insurance.
+HAT Chief Meteorologist Ryan Martin sees the possibility of showers and thunderstorms today, and the grain and oilseed markets sold off sharply Monday.
+Andy Eubank has closing prices and John Zanker provides analysis on the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
 Visit FFBT.com to learn more or stop by your local branch to talk about your ag operation today.

 HAT This Week